yakshaving-art/hurrdurr/README.md

 ```

 This will result in `pointy_haired_boss` being an owner of the handbook,
-`rrhh_demon` being a maintainer, and whomever else is registered as an active
+`rrhh_demon` being a maintainer, and whoever else is registered as an active
 regular user in the remote instance to be assigned as a developer.